ClosedBusinessRound 27

 Australian Government · Australia

-Cooperative Research Centres (CRC) Grants provide funding for medium to long-term, industry-led research collaborations.
-The grants support collaborations between Australian industry and research organisations to solve industry-identified problems and improve the competitiveness, productivity and sustainability of Australian industries.
+Cooperative Research Centres (CRC) Grants provide funding for medium to long-term, industry-led research collaborations in Australia.
+The grants support collaborations that solve industry-identified problems and improve the competitiveness, productivity and sustainability of Australian industries.

 29 Apr 2026